KritR/book-of-knowledge/src/buy-for-life.md

 # BUY IT FOR LIFE

+So this is based off of reddit.com/r/BuyItForLife.
+Totally worth checking out if you haven't already.
+These are products that you could purchase once, and have it last for a lifetime.
+Some of these are lies.

-What’s worth looking @ on this list:
+Here's what’s worth looking @ on this list:

 - Cookingware
-- Furniture ?
-Maybe
+- Furniture
-- Clothes (only if nice shirts / pants / suits)
-- Shoes / Boots (again only if professional)
+- Shoes / Boots
 - Vacuum
 - Sheets
 - Cables